DougInVentura/pandas-challenge-1/README.md

 # Pandas-challenge-1
 ### Pandas challenge due Jan 8 2024

+#### Completed code location: In the pandas-challenge-1 repo, go into the Starter_code folder. the file
+#### module_4_challenge.ipynb is the file with the Python / Pandas code for the assignement.

 This exercise is in four parts.

 #### Part 1: Exploring the data.